-You can nab a ticket on the day for the show courts
+You can nab a ticket on the day

 Ticketmaster releases hundreds of Centre Court and Court 3 tickets at 9am the day before play.
-Or you could try your luck with the ballot for next year's tournament – applications are due in December.
+Or you could try your luck with the ballot for next year's tournament – applications take place in December.

 The best time to go to the Championships is actually during the first week, as this is when the most matches are on and presents the best chance to catch one of the seeds (the best players in the tournament) in action!

-Join the crowds at Henman Hill (also known as Murray Mound), a bit of raised ground by Court 1 that has a giant screen on the outside wall, allowing you to get great views of the action while enjoying the sporty atmosphere.
-You'll still need to buy a ground admission ticket but it's great fun.
+Join the crowds at Henman Hill (also known as Murray Mound) - an area of raised ground by Court 1 that has a giant screen on the outside wall, allowing you to get great views of the action while enjoying the sporty atmosphere.
+You'll still need to buy a ground admission ticket to get there but it's great fun.

-Located in the capital's south-west London, you can reach the Grounds by bus, tube or train from central London.
-It's a common misconception that Wimbledon is the nearest tube station to the Grounds but actually Southfields is closer.
-It's about a 15-minute walk from Southfields station, which is on the District Line, or you could hop on the shuttle bus (but by the time you've queued up for the bus, you might as well have walked).
+Located in the south-west of the capital, you can reach the Grounds by bus, tube or train from central London.
+It's a common misconception that Wimbledon is the nearest tube station to the Grounds, but Southfields station, on the District line, is actually closer and just a 15-minute walk away.
+At the other end, you can hop on a shuttle bus to the Grounds (but by the time you've queued up for the bus, you might as well have walked).

-The tennis tournament is actually held at the All England Lawn Tennis and Croquet Club.
+The Wimbledon Championships are held at the All England Lawn Tennis and Croquet Club.
 Don't be confused by its lesser-known neighbour, The Wimbledon Lawn Tennis Club.
-But don't worry too much about it – just follow the crowds and you can't go wrong!
+Even if you do get confused, don't worry too much about it – just follow the crowds and you can't go wrong!

-Strawberries and cream may be a must-have tradition but it'll cost you (about £2.50)!
-Save money by bringing your own picnic, complete with fresh strawberries and cream.
-But remember that only one bag per person is permitted into the grounds and it must measure no more than 40 x 30 x 30 cm.
-Also, no hard-sided picnic hampers, toolboxes, briefcases or flasks are allowed so bring your goodies in a plastic bag, which you can then bin or recycle once you’ve finished.
+When packing your picnic,remember that only one bag per person is permitted into the Grounds and it must measure no more than 40 x 30 x 30 cm.
+Also, no hard-sided picnic hampers, coolboxes, briefcases or flasks are allowed, so bring your goodies in a totebag or single-pocketed backpack.